segwin/beewatch/README.md

 ### Who is it for?

-My dad, who lives in the countryside in eastern Ontario, Canada and is relatively new to beekeeping.
+My dad, who lives in eastern Ontario, Canada and is relatively new to beekeeping.
 This is an open source project though, so anyone else with similar needs should be able to build a similar system for themselves using the same parts and the software provided here.

 ## Getting started